 Any pricing queries are best answered by the DCU service in the first instance as there are varying charges according to the nature of the user group for example Girl Guides, Scout groups receive a concessionary rate as they are voluntary, non-profit making groups aimed at young people.

-For all queries regarding booking facilities on school premises, please contact the service using the general enquiry form on the right hand side of the page.
+For all queries regarding booking facilities on school premises, you can contact us online.

 The service actively promotes implements, manages and develops a programme of community use on education premises within the East Riding.
 The service reimburses schools for the energy costs, which they incur outside normal school hours and holidays when community groups use their site.